Eurekaaaaa/ImageDS8/README.md

    ds8 .
    ```

-   With both FXT-A and FXT-B present this opens the parallel A/B view (one shared
+   When both the FXT-A and FXT-B cleaned event files are present, `ds8` opens them
-   FK5 region across both panels); add `--detector a`/`--detector b` for a single detector.
+   **side by side in one window**.
+A single source/background region is shared across
+   both detectors by sky (FK5) position — drag it on either panel and it moves on both.
+   Light curves, spectra and XSPEC then run for **both detectors in parallel** (XSPEC
+   loads them as `data 1:1` FXT-A and `data 2:2` FXT-B with each detector's response
+   files).
+Pass `--detector a` or `--detector b` to force the classic single-detector view.

    In the image window, drag the source and background circles into place, press **`e`** to extract the light curve (both detectors, shown as two subplots), then press **`e`** again to extract the spectra (both detectors), and **`x`** to open XSPEC with both loaded.

 ## Usage